 Although the terms of service page might be the most boring place on your site, you still need to have it.
 On this page, your visitors can quickly learn the rules for using the website.
 They will know what’s expected of them and what they can expect from you.

-There are no real legal requirements for an outline the terms of service page, but there are a lot of benefits to get out of one.
+There are no real legal requirements for an outline the terms of service page, but there are a lot of benefits to getting out of one.
 Both consumers/visitors and the business will get various benefits with the greatest focus on safety.

 Not only will you be able to protect your business from any lawsuits made by visitors who harmed themselves in some way, but a business can also protect all the original content located on its website and claim all the rights for it.